UK wholesale prices

 Overview

-SMP markets saw the smallest change month on month, up just £10.
-The market was still reported as relatively quiet, but a positive undertone was present.
-The GDT index rose during the period, providing some support, however it was noted that the price difference to US product was noticeable in global trade.
+SMP markets continued to see the smallest change month on month, up by £50.
+The market was reported by some as “dead”, but a positive undertone was present.
+The GDT index fell marginally in the latest period.

 Additional information